 Epcot celebrates the holidays as only it can with the International Festival of the Holidays!

-While this is technically Epcot’s newest festival, many of its elements have been around for years as part of Epcot’s Holidays Around the World celebration.
+While this is technically Epcot’s newest festival, many of its elements have been around for years as part of the Epcot Holidays Around the World celebration.

-This festival will run from November 18th through December 30th in 2018.
-Read on to learn more about the decorations, food, and special entertainment that are part of the festival!
+This festival will run from November 29th through December 30th, 2019.
+Read on to learn more about the Epcot Christmas decorations, food, and special entertainment that are part of the festival!

 Epcot Festival of the Holidays Decorations

 You will find Epcot fully decorated for the holidays on the first day of the festival!
 This includes a huge Christmas tree at the entrance to World Showcase.

 There are also gorgeous decorations ALL over the park, so take some time to explore each pavilion to see the unique decorations.

 I love the special Disney touches the most, of course!